sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 1. You can now minimize the emulator - if you close it, you will have to start it again using the debugger.
 Back in Visual Studio, you can stop debugging.

 <a name="Exercise2" ></a>
-### Exercise 2: Create a Release Definition ###
+### Exercise 2: Creating a Release Definition ###

-In this exercise you will create a Release definition.
+In this exercise, you will create a Release definition.
 The Release defines how packages (in this case the **apk** Android application) moves from _environment_ to _environment_.
 Each environment is simply a _stage_ in a release pipeline.
 Typically, these are **Dev**, **Staging** and **Prod** - but they can be anything you want.
 Each environment specifies a sequence of tasks that is executed in order to install the app into that environment.
 This could mean creating and configuring servers, copying binaries and even running tests.
 Furthermore, each environment can require both _incoming_ and / or _outgoing_ approvals.

 The Release definition lets you track where in a release pipeline a particular build is, how it moves and is configured, and who approves it at each stage.
 The release takes one or more _artifacts_ as source packages - in your case, the artifact is the CI build you created in Module 2.

 <a name="Ex2Task1" ></a>
 #### Task 1 - Create a Release Definition ####

-In this task you will create a new Release Definition to release the Android application through HockeyApp.
+In this task, you will create a new Release Definition to release the Android application through HockeyApp.

 1. Create a new Release Definition.
 In your VSTS account, browse to your **HealthClinic** Team Project and click **RELEASE** to open the RELEASE hub.
 Click the green **+** button on the left to create a new Release Definition.